Human subjects protocols at LBNL

 Collaborative research

-Working with another UC campus: If you will be relying on the review of another University of California's IRB, please use the NOITR (Notice of Intent to Rely) path in the HARP system.
-Basically the study must be reviewed and approved by the other UC's IRB first through their institutional system.
-Once the reviewing IRB has approved the complete application, you will be informed of this via the UCOP Reliance Registry system.
-Please call the HARC office staff at 510-486-6005 if you have any questions, or send them email at [email protected].
+Working with another IRB: If you will be relying on the review of another designated IRB, please use the NOITR (Notice of Intent to Rely) path in the HARP system.
+Basically the study must be reviewed and approved by the other IRB first through their institutional system.
+Once the reviewing IRB has approved the complete application, you can submit the approved documentation in HARP.
+These Please call the HARC office staff at 510-486-6005 if you have any questions, or send them email at [email protected].